-This Phase V.2 RP/SEA is intended to provide the public with information and analysis needed to enable meaningful review and comment on the FL TIG's proposal to proceed with implementing the second phase of the Florida Coastal Access Project.
-This Phase V.2 RP/SEA and public review process will guide the selection of additional lost recreational use restoration that best meet the purpose and need using remaining Early Restoration DWH NRDA funds approved by the Trustees for the Florida Coastal Access Project.
+This document is intended to provide the public and decision-makers with information and analysis documenting the Trustees' selection and implementation of the second phase of the Florida Coastal Access Project.
+This Phase V.2 RP/SEA and public review process guides the selection of additional lost recreational use restoration that best meet the purpose and need using remaining Early Restoration DWH NRDA funds approved by the Trustees for the Florida Coastal Access Project.